June’s Book Club: ‘The Wisdom of Your Body’ by Hillary L. McBride PhD

 The content of the HealingT1D website is for educational and information purposes only.
 It does not contain medical advice.
 The contents of this website are not intended to substitute for professional medical advice, diagnosis or treatment.
 Please always consult with your doctor, physician, or other qualified healthcare professional before making any adjustments to your routine or healthcare regime.
 HealingT1D and all associated with it will not be held liable for any risks or issues associated with using or acting upon the information on this site.

-Over the years, I’ve transformed my diet after discovering intolerances to dairy and gluten, which affected my mood.
-With a dietitian’s help, I focused on regular meals, balanced proportions, and healthy fats to manage weight and stabilize blood sugars.
-Now, addressing shoulder pain, I’ve adopted a stricter anti-inflammatory diet for two weeks, cutting out sugar, most fruits, certain cooking methods, red meat, and dairy.
-Despite its limitations, I’m committed to relieving my pain and will reassess my nutrition afterward.
+Summary: Over the years, the author has transformed her diet after discovering intolerances to dairy and gluten, which affected her mood.
+With a dietitian’s help, she focused on regular meals, balanced proportions, and healthy fats to manage weight and stabilise blood sugars.
+Now, addressing shoulder pain, the author has adopted a stricter anti-inflammatory diet for two weeks, cutting out sugar, most fruits, certain cooking methods, red meat, and dairy.

 A lot has happened in terms of my nutrition over the last couple of years.
 I thought I would take some time to go through what has happened and where I am now with food.